wp-plugins/oik/readme.txt

 * Fixed: Corrected syntax help for the [div] shortcode
 * Fixed: bw_format_attachment() no longer produces an empty link when no image is required
 * Changed: bw_array_get_dcb() will accept null parameters e.g. [bw_email prefix='' suffix='']
-* Added: Syntax help for quite a few shortcodes where the parameters were previously undocumented: bw_address, bw_email and variations, bw_tel and variations, bw_copyright, bw_qrcode, bw_attachments, bw_pdf, bw_portfolio, bw_codes
+* Added: Syntax help for quite a few shortcodes where the parameters were previously undocumented: bw_address, bw_email and variations, bw_tel and variations, bw_copyright, bw_qrcode, bw_attachments, bw_pdf, bw_portfolio, bw_codes, sdiv, stag, etag
 * Added: bw_emailfield_arr()
 * Changed: Improved support for shortcode help
 * Changed: bw_validate_torf() now accepts "on" as true
 * Changed: [bw_plug] (activated by oik-bob-bing-wide plugin) supports oik-plugins servers
 * Added: includes/oik-filters.inc providing new functions to replace and restore filters
+* Changed: Wrapped the separator string for bw_telephone in a span, enabling it to be styled using custom CSS.
+* Changed: All child plugins now use version 1.18
+* Fixed: Comments should no longer be assigned to the wrong post.
+Calls to setup_postdata() eliminated.
+* Added: [bw_list] and [bw_post] now support the thumbnail parameter - default "none"
+* Added: Support for nivo jQuery 3.1 - by allowing the addition of the data-thumb attribute to img tags
+* Added: Support for themes built using Artisteer 4.0
+* Changed: [bw_block] and [bw_eblock] are much simpler for Artisteer 4.0 themes
+* Changed: Removed [wp-1], [wp-2] and [wp-3] shortcodes - they were only used to test ticket #17657

 = 1.16 =
 * Fixed: Fatal error: Call to undefined function oik_require() in oik\admin\oik-header.inc on line 2